-Ted Halstead is the founder and CEO of the Climate Leadership Council, whose mission is to convene global opinion leaders around the most cost-effective, popular and equitable climate solutions.
-With offices in Washington and London, the Council will expand to Berlin, Beijing and New Delhi next.
+Ted Halstead was the founder and CEO of the Climate Leadership Council, whose mission is to convene global opinion leaders around the most cost-effective, popular and equitable climate solutions.

 From 2008 to 2012, he and his wife sailed around the world on a catamaran, with only their dog as crew.
 Halstead graduated Phi Beta Kappa from Dartmouth College, and received his Master's degree from Harvard's Kennedy School of Government, where he was a Montgomery Fellow.
 He was selected as a Young Global Leader by the World Economic Forum.